orstavik/doubledots/doc/4b_errors_in_doubledots.md

 A network request fails.
 Commonly, these sitaution threaten the sequentiality of the app state and/or the validity of data.
 They need to either be explicitly managed, or otherwise handled.

+## the builtin `:catch` reaction rule

+DoubleDots provide builtin reaction `:catch` to handle errors. `:catch` handle run-time reaction errors only, of course.
+If there is a `:catch`, then there was an implied `:try`.
+You can also `:catch` an error thrown in another `:catch` => `:throw_a:catch_a:throw_b:catch_b`.
+If you have a `:catch` at the end of the reaction chain, then that will simply cause the `error` not to be thrown.

+You can specify the error type to be captured.
+This will `:catch_-syntax-error` will only capture `SyntaxError` errors. `:catch` catches everything.

+Errors caught will not produce error messages nor error events.
+They will only leave an error trace in eventloop register.

-## `:try:...:catch:...:finally`
+## List of `error`s

-DoubleDots provide builtin reactions to handle errors.
-They all concern run-time reaction errors only.

-`:try` means that all errors in the subsequent reaction chain will not spawn an `error` event, but only cause a `console.warn` message instead.

-If there is a `:catch` after the `:try` reaction, then the event loop will run to the reaction after `:catch` when an error occurs.
-If there are no errors, then any :reaction after `:catch` will not run.

-If there is a `:finally` after the `:try` (and `:catch`), then the event loop will always do those reactions in the end.

-You cannot *nest* `:try:catch` in DoubleDots.
-This means you cannot `:try` inside the `:catch`.
-If you want this kind of complexity, you must use `error` events.
-The `:try:catch:finally` are only meant for simple *blocking* of non-critical errors that are easy to handle.

-Note also that a simple `:try` is quite ok.
-It will essentially just prevent `error` events from being spawned.
+add number for dates and versions.